Email to company leadership, for which I was fired

-After I raised the issue of the belittling and racial attacks by BLM supporters to Human Resources, my Hub post was removed, I was instructed not to discuss what I experienced via any company communications channel, and I was given no support or indication of any supportive actions.
+After I raised the issue of the belittling and racial attacks by BLM supporting employees to Human Resources, my posts were censored, my access to company forums was restricted, and I was instructed not to discuss what I experienced via any company communications channel.
+I was given no support or indication of any supportive actions.

 Subject: My Personal Experience of Racism At Thomson Reuters